Giocerna5/IOS/readME.md

 The following **required** functionality is complete:

-* [ Yes] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [ X] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
 * [ ] Settings page to change the default tip percentage.